PKraciuk/Microservices-and-Monolith-comparison-benchmarking/README.md

 # Performance and Scalability Analysis of Monolithic and Microservice Architectures

-This repository contains the codebase and benchmarking tools for a comprehensive comparative analysis of monolithic and microservice architectures as outlined in the master's thesis "A Comparative Analysis of the Performance and Scalability of Monolithic and Microservice Architectures."
+This repository contains the codebase and benchmarking tools for a comprehensive comparative analysis of monolithic and microservice architectures.

 ## Overview